ibm-cloud-docs/cloud-databases/reference-key-protect.md

 Once the appropriate authorization and delegation is granted, you  you supply the [key name or CRN](/docs/key-protect?topic=key-protect-view-keys) when you provision a deployment.

-In the CLI, use the `disk-encryption-key` parameter in the parameters JSON object.
+In the CLI, use the `backup_encryption_key_crn` parameter in the parameters JSON object.
 ```
 ibmcloud resource service-instance-create example-database <service-name> standard us-south \
 -p \ '{